Reader’s Note

 Chapter 1: The Illusion of Existence

-My name is Guy Dugas.
-I was born in Canada, tagged and identified as a white Acadian, yet the political system has drained those words of any meaning or value.
-According to those who govern, my pronouns are broke and irrelevant.
-I was born into an era shaped not by freedom, but by a new form of political slavery, engineered through policy, control, and manufactured inequality.
-I am the eighth generation descendant of the Acadians who founded the first settlement in Clare, Nova Scotia, and later returned to rebuild their communities after the expulsion of 1755, only to witness a government that now treats its own citizens with the same disregard once used against my ancestors.
+Based on available ancestry information, I am likely between the 14th and 16th generation descendant of the early Acadians who first settled in Nova Scotia and whose descendants later established communities in Clare, Nova Scotia, and later returned to rebuild their communities after the expulsion of 1755, only to witness a government that now treats its own citizens with the same disregard once used against my ancestors.

-Even though I was born more than 275 years after the expulsion, I was still born with invisible chains, much like my ancestors were.
-I was born into a system where the rules that determine what I can earn, own, say, save, or refuse were written long before I had any say in them, enforced without my consent, and changed in ways that consistently benefit institutions over individuals.
-These constraints can be described as a form of slavery, though no one around me would have called it that.
-Yet, the pain remains.
-From 1755 to now, the methods of control have evolved, but the purpose has never changed.
+I was born in a system where the rules that determine what I can earn, own, say, save, or refuse were written long before I had any say in them, enforced without my consent, and changed in ways that consistently benefit institutions over individuals.

-When I refer to “white Acadian,” it is not as a statement of superiority or prejudice, but as a comparison.
+When I refer to a “white Acadian,” it is not as a statement of superiority or prejudice, but as a comparison.
 Had I been born Indigenous or as a person of colour, the chains would have looked different.
 Their struggles were, and still are, tied to a more visible layer of control, while mine are cloaked in comfort and illusion.
 My chains are disguised as privilege.
 The difference lies only in visibility, not in freedom.
 Because in the end, we are no longer segregated; we are graded.

 Image depicting Acadian families, my ancestors, being deported (1755).
 The methods have changed but the struggles remain.